Soap Making Oil Substitutions:

-This is where experience comes into play, and why we say to have a basic understanding of the process, first.
+This is where experience comes into play.
+Hence, why we say to have a basic understanding of the process, first.
 Attempt to perfect a standard soap recipe and then make your alterations as necessary for your end goal.

-Example #1: Included in the recipe is olive oil and unfortunately you’re allergic to olive oil?
-Then you need to make a substitute for that oil to another oil that may give you a similar end product, but not alter things to much.
+Included in the recipe is olive oil and unfortunately you’re allergic to olive oil?
+Then, you need to make a substitute for that oil.
+Preferably to an oil that will give you a similar end product, but not alter things to much.
 For this example, Rice Bran oil is a perfect substitution.
 Rice bran, like olive oil, can be used up to 100% in soaps.

 Does this make sense?

-Example #2: Here is another example: Let’s say you love the lathering and cleansing properties of coconut oil, but you have an allergy to coconut.
-You need to find an oil that will still hold true to those properties and not change your final product to much.
+Here is another example: Let’s say you love the lathering and cleansing properties of coconut oil, but you have an allergy to coconut.
+You need to find an oil that will still hold true to those properties and not change your final product, to much.
 The example here is Babassu oil.

-Example #3: You want a palm-free soaps.
+You want a palm-free soap.
 There is often environmental controversies over the use of palm oil, (which is why we use sustainable palm oil).

-But some individuals just don’t want to use this product or have it in there bar of soap.
-Palm oil is great at adding hardness to a bar and when paired with coconut oil helps boost lather.
+However, some individuals don’t want to use this product or have it in there bar of soap.
+Palm oil is great at adding hardness to a bar, and when paired with coconut oil, helps boost lather.

-So in this case, you may choose to substitute it out for vegetable butters, like cocoa butter or shea butter or a combination of the two.
+So in this case, you may choose to substitute it out for vegetable butters.
+For example, like cocoa butter or shea butter or a combination of the two.
 Cocoa butter will add both hardness, and extra lather.

-Hopefully this is making a little more sense after these examples.
-The point we emphasize is to understand your base oils properties.
+Hopefully this is making a little more sense.
+The point we emphasize is to understand your base oil properties.
 Don’t just choose combinations of oils, know “why” you’re choosing them.
 What is each of their purpose in CP soap making!